 I’ve been to Saskatoon several times before.
-I have family in Saskatoon so I try to go down once a year or so, but I never felt like I’ve really seen Saskatoon.
+I have family in Saskatoon and I try to go there once a year or.
+That said I never felt like I’ve seen Saskatoon.
 When you go to visit family you’re not really looking to do stuff or explore.
-At least I’m not, but this trip I wanted to see more of Saskatoon.
+Least with me when I go to see my family it’s about visiting and eating a lot of delicious food.
+For this trip I wanted to see a little bit more of Saskatoon.

-As it turns out that’s a little difficult to do in March, at least when it’s -30C.
+As it turns out that’s a little difficult to do when we went in March, at least when it’s -30C.
 I’m used to -30C spring weather, but it certainly doesn’t make the idea of, “gee I’ll just go out for a nice stroll” easy.
-And yes, hardcore enthusiasts would probably tell me to bundle up and get out there, but I was sick of winter.
-So while I was hoping for nicer weather than what we had, we were content to visit some indoor attractions and take it easy.
+Hardcore winter enthusiasts would probably tell me to bundle up and get out there, but I was sick of winter.
+While I was hoping for nicer weather than what we had, we were content to visit some indoor attractions and take it easy.

 What We Did